openai-university/openai-university.github.io/to-do.md

 (314, 9th Cross Saraswathipuram Nandini Layout , Bengaluru 560096
 Ground Floor, Karnataka India)
 8. In the "Our Recent Causes to serve better" section of home page -> Change the "Donate Now" to "More"
-9. Remove the words : Goal: $890 Raised: $390 ( from every page that we have )
+9. Remove the words : Goal: $890 Raised: $390 ( from every page that we have ) - Done
-10. Change "Make a donation" to "Become a volunteer"
+10. Change "Make a donation" to "Become a volunteer" - Done
-11. Change the logo from the original site : https://openai.university/
+11. Change the logo from the original site : https://openai.university/ - Done
 12. New Domain is rationalai.org